stinkyink/book-publishing-guide/chapter1.markdown

 ## <a name="c1_2">Tax tips for writers</a>

-No one enjoys talking about taxes, but it’s a fairly crucial part of the publishing process, both for those looking for a career or those simply using writing as a hobby.
+No one enjoys talking about taxes, but it’s a crucial part of the publishing process for both those looking for a career or those simply using writing as a hobby.

 It can be complicated to decide even the most basic things, such as “What is tax deductible?”
-There’s a [great little guide here](http://www.scribendi.com/advice/tax_tips_for_writers.en.html) which should point you in the right direction for your tax considerations.
+There’s a [great little guide here](http://www.scribendi.com/advice/tax_tips_for_writers.en.html) which will point you in the right direction for your tax considerations.

 ## <a name="c1_3">Avoiding plagiarism</a>

 Even novels can plagiarise, so it’s important to keep a clear record of everything you do related to your book.
-For a work of fiction, note down any resources you used which you can then include in your book’s acknowledgements.
+For a work of fiction, note down any resources you used which you can include in your book’s acknowledgements.
 Non-fiction books will need clear footnotes and endnotes of every resource, study or quotation that is present in your work.